-Discussion Guide for April 25, 2022, May 9, and May 23 Committee Meetings
+Discussion Guide for April 25, 2022 and May 9 Committee Meeting

-Marked to show input from Committee & others at the April 25 and May 9 meetings
+Marked to show input from Committee & others at the April 25 meeting

-A major task for the Annexation Advisory Committee is to recommend the proposed governance structure for the RFA if the annexation is successful
+A major task for the Planning Committee is to recommend the proposed governance structure for the RFA.

 In the three-step process we presented to the City Councils, the first step was the review of the Statement of Value and Principles.
 The second step is to share a set (4-6 options) of potential governance approaches consistent with the Values and Principles.
-The discussion on April 25 is the first discussion on this second step.
+The discussion on April 25 was the first discussion on this second step.

 The third step is to identify a recommended governance option and then share that with the City Councils.
-The work plan calls for that to will happen in late June.
+The work plan calls for that to happen in late June.